Lightweight, low maintenance and easy to use – we found the 6 best cordless strimmers for a neat and tidy garden

 6. Greenworks G40LT33 40V Cordless Strimmer

-Most powerful strimmer
+The most powerful cordless strimmer

 Specifications